wintercounter/ccss/web/docs/introduction/some-story.md

 ---

 We are completely aware that it's not easy to justify the existence of this solution.
-It is something that is hard to accept as a professional developer because it feels it's against the principals you've learned so far.
+It is hard to accept as a professional developer because it feels it's against the principals you've learned so far.